Nintendo 3DS: Operating system

-The Nintendo 3DS Home Menu as of system version 9.3.0-21.
-The upper screen displays a 3D animated logo for each individual app, while the bottom screen displays application icons.

 The Home Menu is a graphical user interface similar to the Nintendo DSi Menu and Wii U Menu for Nintendo 3DS systems.
 It is used to launch software stored on Nintendo DS and Nintendo 3DS Game Cards, applications installed on a SD card, and DSiWare titles installed in the system's internal memory.
 Application icons are set in a customizable grid navigable on the lower screen.
 On the upper screen, a special 3D animated logo is displayed for each individual app, as well as system information such as wireless signal strength, date and time, and battery life.
 Using the Home button, users can suspend the current software that is running and bring up the Home Menu, allowing the user to launch certain multitasking applications, such as the Internet Browser and Miiverse.

 Similarly to the Nintendo DSi, the menu has updateable firmware.
 On April 25, 2012, a system update brought the introduction of a folder system, which allows users to put applications inside folders.
 On June 20, 2013, a system update brought the introduction of the Save Data Backup feature, which allows the user to back up save data from downloadable Nintendo 3DS software and most Virtual Console games.
 An update was released on October 30, 2014, to enable players to download custom themes for the Home Menu, based on various Nintendo titles.